-On the other hand, San Diego’s coastal geography forms the foundation of a long association between the city and the US Navy.
+In addition, San Diego’s coastal geography forms the foundation of a long association between the city and the US Navy.
 As a result, the military industry is one of the city’s biggest sectors and among its largest employers.

-Other major industries include healthcare, biotechnology, research, international trade, tourism and pharmaceuticals.
+Other major industries include healthcare, biotechnology, research, tourism and pharmaceuticals.
 The unique mix of high-tech industries, recreational options and the standard of education in San Diego has gained the city a reputation for being one of the country’s best climates for technological development.

 Finding a job in San Diego

 Expats in search of work in San Diego can get an idea of the job market by browsing online job portals.
 Getting in touch with recruitment agencies can also be a good way to scope out opportunities.
 Once in the city, networking can be extremely helpful when it comes to getting a foot in the door.

 San Diego, at a glance, may seem like a laid-back beach town populated by surfers and suburban families soaking up the sun and living fairly relaxed lives.
 The reality is that the city has a rather vibrant economy with hard-working residents thriving in various booming sectors.